CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 **List is a linear data structure,** which contains a sequence of elements.
 The list has the property length (count of elements) and its elements are **arranged consecutively.**

-The list allows adding elements on different positions, removing them and incremental crawling.
+The list allows adding elements on different positions, removing them, and incremental crawling.
 Like we already mentioned, an ADT can have several implementations.
 An example of such ADT is the interface `System.
 Collections.IList`.

 Interfaces in C# construct a frame (contract) for their implementations – classes.
-This contract consists of **a set of methods and properties,** which each class must implement in order to implement the interface.
-The data type "Interface" in C# we are going to discuss in depth in the chapter "Object-Oriented Programming Principles".
+This contract consists of **a set of methods and properties,** which each class must implement to implement the interface.
+The data type "Interface" in C# we are going to discuss in-depth in the chapter "Object-Oriented Programming Principles".

 Each ADT defines some interface.
 Let’s consider the interface `System.
 Collections.IList`.
 The basic methods, which it defines, are:

-- `int Add(object)` – adds element in the end of the list
+- `int Add(object)` – adds an element to the end of the list
 - `void Insert(int, object)` – adds element on a preliminary chosen position in the list
 - `void Clear()` – removes all elements in the list
 - `bool Contains(object)` – checks whether the list contains the element